 Drive-Thru Food Distribution

 Our no-touch drive-thru food distribution is open to all San Diegans in critical need of groceries during the COVID-19 pandemic.
-We are open Monday – Friday from 2:00 – 5:00pm at our Joan & Irwin Jacobs Campus (8804 Balboa Ave).
+We are open Monday, Wednesday, and Friday from 2:00–5:00pm at our Joan & Irwin Jacobs Campus (8804 Balboa Ave).
 No qualifications or pre-registration are required.
 Our distribution includes a variety of fresh produce, dried/canned goods, and other pantry staples (based on supplies).
 If you have questions, please call (858) 637-3210 or online by clicking here.

 Serving Older Adults in North County